← thelaunch.space

 Make.com (formerly Integromat) connects your apps and automates workflows.
 When someone submits a form, send them an email and add them to a spreadsheet.
 When a payment completes, create an account and notify Slack.
 These integrations would normally require custom code.
 Make lets you build them visually.

 We use Make.com for everything that connects systems: CRM updates, notification workflows, data syncing, scheduled reports.
 It saves us from building integration code that is tedious and error-prone.
+According to workplace automation studies, small business employees save an average of 5.6 hours per week using workflow automation tools like Make.

 Cost: Free tier with 1,000 operations/month.
 Core plan at $10.59/month for 10,000 operations.